Louisville Bankruptcy Attorney

 Gather Your Documents

-First, every debtor must provide documents and exhibits to the Bankruptcy Court.
+First, every debtor must provide the Bankruptcy Court with documents and exhibits.
 Trustees look for hidden assets, income, & transfers in these documents.
 Download our consumer or small business checklist.

 Step 2